 Located adjacent to the town of Cañazas, Panama, 300km from Panama City, resides the Minas Santa Rosa project that operated under the previous owner Greenstone Resources, Ltd. They operated an open-pit heap leach facility from mid-1996 through August 1999 and produced 100,007 oz of gold.
 Heavy rainfall in 1997 and 1998 caused operational problems and diluted the pregnant leach solution.
 The Minas Santa Rosa operation was put into care and maintenance by November 1999 and was closed by March 2000 when the average spot gold price fell below $290/oz.

 In Panama, mineral rights are separate from surface rights and are regulated by the Codigo de Rescursos Minerales.
 Mining rights are granted through an extraction concession contract from the National Directorate of Mineral Resources of Panama (DNRM) having an initial term of 20 years with extensions available for an additional 20 years.
 On November 7th, 2013, the National Assembly of Panama approved Law N 92, whereby the mining concession contract for the extraction of gold and other metallic minerals granted by the government of Panama to Veragold Corporation was elevated to contract law (Contrato Ley).
 The Santa Rosa project covering over 3500 hectares is fully permitted and the surface rights and mining concession rights are sufficient to support a future gold mining and processing operation at the project area.
-Veragold holds the rights to all mineralization within a 50 km radius of our site.
+All concessions for the exploration and/or the exploitation of metallic minerals reserves (gold and others) in a 50 km radius are covered by a contract law from the National Assembly of the republic of Panama (Law N92/2013) affording the company the opportunity to convert the mine into a hub for a regional operation.

 The Santa Rosa (SR) and Cerro Otero (CO) deposits are a volcanic-hosted, low-sulfidization, epithermal gold-silver deposit.
 The mineralization is hosted in mid-tertiary lapila tuff agglomerate and lava flows of andesitic composition in the Cañazas Formation, which comprises a diverse suite of rocks deposited in an intermediate-composition shallow arc setting.
 The SR property is situated along crosscutting structural zones trending SW-NE and NW-SE that control the distribution of mineralization.